quiltdata/quilt/docs/technical-reference.md

 ## Single sign-on (SSO)

-> You will need SSO administrator privileges to add the Quilt application
+> You will need SSO administrator privileges to add the Quilt application.

 ### Google